 Ensure your customers and prospects ultimately remain happy, loyal customers.

-First you’ll need to stay on top of your feedback internally.
+First, you’ll need to stay on top of your feedback internally.
 There are several tools within customer feedback software that enable you to do so, including tagging, assigning feedback items to colleagues and even setting up alerts so that feedback is processed quickly.
 These tools help you distribute and manage feedback across multiple departments.

 Then you’ll need to revert back to your customers.
 Try prioritising feedback by implementing timescales.
 When it comes to online channels, customers generally want a resolution as quickly as possible, so it is advisable to bear this in mind internally.
 Track the progress of your actions and revert back to the customer to let them know their feedback is being processed and the team is working on a resolution.